 Depending on what the job criteria is, employers decide on the type of test to use.
 GreatBizTools offers a couple of examples that test perceptual, verbal, math skills, cognitive skills, visual skills and keyboard skills.

-6. Focus on Accomplishments
+6. Focus on accomplishments

-7. Ask You to Solve a Problem
+7. Solve a problem

-8. Accept Video CVs
+8. Accept video résumés

-CV screening can be a long and tiring process.
+Résumé screening can be a long and tiring process.
 But, it’s a necessary process for employers.
 Finding the best candidate for a position can be difficult because of the large volume of applications they get, but as you can see recruiters have found a few ways to work around it.